cimarronOST/Monolith/README.md

 #### Additional unofficial commands
-- `bench`: Running a couple of benchmark searches of an internal set of various positions.
+- `bench`: Running benchmark searches of an internal set of various positions.
+- `speedtest`: Running `bench` multiple times, useful to test the speed of the engine.
 - `perft [depth]`: Running perft up to [depth] on the current position.
 - `eval`: Computing the static evaluation of the current position without the use of the search function.
 - `board`: Displaying a basic character-chessboard of the current position.